qmates-tech/qmates-bookmarks/BACKLOG.md

 - mark as read a bookmark
 - fetch title from bookmark url metadata
 - fetch description from bookmark url
-- fetch image from bookmarl url metadata
+- fetch image from bookmark url metadata
 - search for a bookmark by title
 - search for a bookmark by description
 - social login session